Dahomey Gap

 In West Africa, the Dahomey Gap refers to the portion of the Guinean forest-savanna mosaic that extends all the way to the coast in Benin, Togo, and Ghana, thus separating the forest zone that covers much of the south of the region into two separate parts.
 The forest region west of the gap is called the Upper Guinean forests or Guinean forest zone, and the portion east of the gap is called the Lower Guinean forests, Lower Guinean-Congolian forests, or Congolian Forest Zone.

-The major city in the Gap is Accra.
+The major cities in the Gap are Accra, Lomé, Cotonou and Porto-Novo.
 Several other cities, such as Kumasi, exist on the fringe of the Gap.

 Causes of dryness

-The dryness of the Dahomey Gap is unusual, given that it lies surrounded by a very wet monsoon belt on all sides, and no mountains block moisture.
+The dryness of the Dahomey Gap is unusual, given that it lies surrounded by a very wet monsoon belt on all sides, without mountains to block moisture.
 Yet, Accra, which is in the heart of the Gap, receives only 720 mm of rainfall per year — less than half the amount needed to sustain tropical rainforest (which would be expected at a latitude of 6° N).

 The cause of the dryness of the Dahomey Gap can simply be explained thus: